Chontla

-Chontla is a municipality in Veracruz, Mexico.
-It is located in the northern part of the state, about 220 km from state capital Xalapa.
+Chontla is a municipality in the Mexican state of Veracruz.
+It is located in the northern part of the state, about 220 km from the state capital Xalapa.
 It has a surface of 361.09 km2.
 It is located at 21°18′N 97°55′W.

 Geography

 Borders

 Chontla is delimited to the west by Tantoyuca, to the south by Ixcatepec and Tepetzintla, and to the east by Citlaltépetl and Ozuluama.